-- X Wang, S. Chaudhari, M. Laghate, and D. Cabric, "Wideband Spectrum Sensing Measurement Results using Tunable Front-End and FPGA Implementation", submitted to Asilomar Conference on Signals, Systems, and Computers, May 2017.
+- X Wang, S. Chaudhari, M. Laghate, and D. Cabric, "Wideband Spectrum Sensing Measurement Results using Tunable Front-End and FPGA Implementation", presented at Asilomar Conference on Signals, Systems, and Computers, Nov.
+2017.

 - M. Laghate, S. Chaudhari, and D. Cabric, USRP N210 Demonstration of Wideband Sensing and Blind Hierarchical Modulation Classification, in IEEE DySPAN Workshop: Battle of the ModRecs, Mar.
 2017, pp. 1-3. [ Paper ]

 - M. Laghate and D. Cabric, Demonstrating Spectrum Sensing in Colored Noise for Signals with Partial Spectral Overlap, in IEEE DySPAN, Mar.
 2017, pp. 1-2. [ Paper ]

 - M. Laghate and D. Cabric, Using Multiple Power Spectrum Measurements to Sense Signals with Partial Spectral Overlap, in IEEE DySPAN, Mar.
 2017, pp. 1-8. [ Paper ] [ Presentation ]